 Frequently Asked Questions

 • We’re still demonstrating our political power and discontent through thousands of votes for Uncommitted options nationwide.
-This allows our pro-ceasefire voices to be heard 1) by Biden as he weighs impacts on his re-election campaign, and 2) in the Democratic Party process.
+This allows our pro-ceasefire voices to be heard 1) by Haaris as she weighs impacts on her election campaign, and 2) in the Democratic Party process.
 There are 8 other states apart from Washington that give voters the option to support uncommitted delegates, and that support would prompt a potential reassessment of the Biden administration’s financing and backing of Israel’s war on Gaza.

 • State delegates: Anyone who is willing to publicly identify as a Democrat, and lives in the Legislative District in which they filed.